All Episodes

 It's an iPhone 5C, which is important because that means it does not have fingerprint ID.

-The only way into the phone is through the PIN number that's the Saeed Rizuan Farouk Skyhook setup when the phone was originally set up.
+The only way into the phone is through the pin number that Saeed Rizwan Farouk Skyhook set up when the phone was originally set up.

-If you uh have recently purchased iPhone, you might think you have to have a six-digit pin.
+If you have recently purchased iPhone, you might think you have to have a six-digit pin.

-I kept mine at four, but I have other procedures.
+I kept mine at 4, but I have other procedures.

 But anyway, the phone's locked with that pin, and nobody knows what the pin is, the four-digit code that the terrorist used to lock his phone.